tensory/HowToGit/README.md

 	A branch is a version of the repository where you can make changes without messing up the main version (called "master").
 If you're ever unhappy with how the changes are going in your branch, you can just delete the whole thing and start fresh, without messing up master.

 	Think of a name for your new branch that will help you remember what you intend to do with it.
 It's best to make a new branch any time you have a specific task in mind.
-Use the "git checkout" command to set up the branch.
+Use the `git checkout` command to set up the branch.

 	`$ git checkout -b edit-readme-file master`

 	In English this would mean "Check out a new branch from 'master' and call it 'edit-readme-file'".
 However, for the git checkout command, the new branch name comes before the origin name.

 	Checking out a branch is kind of like changing a TV channel.
-Once you enter a "git checkout" command, you would say you are "on that branch".
-If you were to type "git checkout master" you would be back on the "master" branch.
+Once you enter a `git checkout` command, you would say you are "on that branch".
+If you were to type `git checkout master` you would be back on the "master" branch.

 5. Start making changes.
 Here I would look for a file called README.md in my project and edit it in a text editor to add my name.

 6. Once done making a change, you need to tell git about the changed file so that it knows you are done.

-This is done in two steps, called 'add' and 'commit'.
+	__Core git flow: Add, Commit, Push__

+	The first two steps, add and commit, make changes to your local repository on your computer.
+Push means to push the changes to the source repository.

-First, type git status:
+	Before you do anything else, type git status:
 	`$ git status`

 	I would see a list of "unstaged" changes with one entry, README.md, which is the same file as I just edited.

 	So I tell git to "add" the changes:

 	`$ git add README.md`

 	Now if I type `git status` again, README.md has been upgraded to "staged" status, and I have no other unstaged changes.
 The git add command expects you to add files one by one.
 This means that if you make several changes, you can save just certain ones without being stuck with every change all at once.
-(You can also "git add" with multiple file names on the same line.
-Or you could just type "git add ." to add everything, but I feel that tends to cause more mistakes.)
+(You can also `git add` with multiple file names on the same line.
+Or you could just type `git add .` with a dot to add everything, but I feel that tends to cause more mistakes.)

-- 7. Commit your changes. `git commit` only works on whatever changes have been staged.
-If I hadn't done the "git add" step, git commit would do nothing.
+7. Commit your changes. `git commit` only works on whatever changes have been staged.
+If I hadn't done the `git add` step, git commit would do nothing.
 But I did add the file, so when I type:

 	`$ git commit -m "Added my name to README"`

 	git goes ahead and commits the README.md edit, with a log message that says "Added my name to README".

-Now I could, if I wanted to, type "git log" and see a record of that change. git log  shows the most recent change at the top.
+	Now I could, if I wanted to, type `git log` and see a record of that change. git log  shows the most recent change at the top.

 	At this point, the edit-readme-file branch on my own computer knows that I made the change to README.md.
 But, the "master" branch doesn't know about that change yet, and neither does Github.
 If my computer hard drive died right now, my work would not be on Github anywhere.

 	So what now?
 I'm at a fork in the road.
 I have a choice of ways I could get the work onto Github.
 My method depends on whether I am working with other people.

 	If I am working with others, we all agree that nobody commits code to "master" without allowing someone else to take a look and approve it.
 Not all working groups do this, but it's considered a best practice for code quality and general politeness.
 Going this route, I would merge through a Github pull request.

 	If I'm just working by myself, I can merge my changes directly into my local "master" and then push "master" to Github.

 	Let's look at it both ways.
 Skip to method 2 if you're working without collaborators.

 ## Merge Method 1: Collaborative Merging Through Github

 Github has a very nice graphical UI that makes it easy to see what changes someone is proposing to push into a branch.
 So first I check that I am ready to push.
-If "git log" shows the commit message that I care about, I'm ready to push the branch.
+If `git log` shows the commit message that I care about, I'm ready to push the branch.

 I type: